LoginRadius/engineering-portal/content/rest-api-kubernetes/index.md

 docker ps
 ```

 Make sure that all the pods are running.
 If they are stuck in pending status, it may be that there is not enough disk space on your machine.
-You can get more information by describing:
+You can get more information by using the describe command:

 ```
 kubectl get pods -A